jmvlangen/modular-method-package/examples/literature/Bugeaud-Mignotte-Siksek-2008.rst

    ....:          if not con.pAdic_tree(pAdics=pAdics2).is_empty()
    ....:          and not con.pAdic_tree(pAdics=pAdics3).is_empty()]

-Again we now do all the cases at once and obtain similar results as in the article
+Again we now compute newforms and perform the elimination for all the cases at once, and obtain similar results as in the article

 ::